 - Price volatility in traditional markets.
 Price swings in fossil fuel markets can translate into millions of dollars of additional energy costs for large companies, and, because of their fluctuating volatility, these are increases that are not always predictable, making it difficult for companies to accurately budget and plan for electricity expenses.
 Sourcing electricity from wind or solar via a PPA provides buyers with stability that supports both the setting and achieving of budgetary goals.

 - Attractive cost incentives.
-The Production Tax Credit (PTC) and Investment Tax Credit (ITC) both provide lucrative incentives that can bring the price of new wind and solar below the projected market cost for traditional energy.
+A stable outlook for the Production Tax Credit (PTC) and Investment Tax Credit (ITC) provides lucrative incentives that can bring the price of new wind and solar below the projected market cost for traditional energy.
 For the corporate energy buyer, this can translate into savings in the millions of dollars per project over what the organization might have spent on fossil fuel-based electricity.
 A falling price environment makes PPAs extremely attractive to large-scale buyers.

 While C&I buyers are hungry for the renewable energy opportunity, they also face hurdles to acquisition that are atypical in a utility environment.
 Unlike banks and utilities, who are themselves the source of credit, C&I buyers must establish their creditworthiness if they are to be considered a serious off-taker.
 There is also a need for organizations to engage multi-departmental stakeholders ranging from the treasury to accounting to the legal department; in some cases, deals can fall through because of one individual’s objection.

-For these reasons, many developers are choosing to work with buyer’s agents.
-A respectable buyer’s agent will fully vet both parties prior to making recommendations to ensure the highest likelihood of success.
-The buyer’s agent will also deeply understand the buyer’s goals and objectives, and can help communicate those to a developer, allowing the developer to more closely tailor the PPA to the buyer.
-It is rare that companies can get PPA deals done on their own, especially the first time; working with a buyer’s agent can save time and money upfront.
+For these reasons, many developers are choosing to work with buyer’s advisors.
+An experienced buyer’s advisor will fully vet both parties prior to making recommendations to ensure the highest likelihood of success.
+The buyer’s advisor will also deeply understand the buyer’s goals and objectives, and can help communicate those to a developer, allowing the developer to more closely tailor the PPA to the buyer.
+It is rare that companies can get PPA deals done on their own, especially the first time; working with a buyer’s advisor can save time and money upfront.

-If 2015 gives any indication, we’ve only begun to see the rise of the non-traditional energy buyer.
+If the past two years give any indication, we’ve only begun to see the rise of the non-traditional energy buyer.
 Developers who hope to partner with these companies can help themselves achieve success by learning more about this emerging customer class and how to speak their language.

-This blog originally appeared on the AWEA blog.
-To access the original version, click here.
-To learn more about how working with a buyer’s agent can expedite your way to green power, contact us today.
+To learn more about how working with a buyer’s advisor can expedite your way to green power, contact us today.